syyunn/pinns-playground-tech-stacks/README.md

 `.csv` Since phsyicists usually shares their experiment(s)-data in `.xlsx` or `csv` using `Microsoft Excel`, we support `.csv` as our secondary support of file-extension.

-# Data exchange between python-javascript
+# Data exchange between python-javascript (Serialization)

 In case data being handed over between `python` and `javascript`, shall use the `fp64` since it's the javascript's primitive-data-type.